 Personal - Borne of frustration with the reporting tools built into the solar photovoltaic array attached to my house, an app intended to clean up and distill the complex information surrounding one's monthly electricty input and output.
 Research included reams of power bills from around the country, studies into consumption patterns, and limited user interviews.
 Designed to take a variety of inputs from solar panels, the power meter, and even electricty usage monitors like Watt Killer and present the information in an actionable and human-friendly way.
 There is also a social component built in, to help you compare your usage patterns against friends, which in studies has show to reduce electricty usage.
 This idea was pitched to the Samsung Accelerator at the end of 2013 and led to me being flown to NYC by Adobe to lead panel discussions on the future of design at a Behance/99U event, which was a blast!Always in development

 Science fiction geek, voracious reader, video game enthusiast.
-I've had a decently storied past: working on printing presses, designing clothing for major luxury brands, touring the country in the back of a smelly van with my band, working in film, helping startups design products, and now working in-house at XANGO.
+I've had a decently storied past: working on printing presses, designing clothing for major luxury brands, touring the country in the back of a smelly van with my band, working in film, helping startups design products, and now working in-house leading design at Sprig.

-I recently graduated from the UX Engineering bootcamp at Code Fellows in lovely Seattle.
-I even used these skills to build this site from scratch using Grunt, Sass, and a sprinkling of jQuery.
+I am always nerding out on some subject or another.
+As such I recently graduated from the UX Engineering bootcamp at Code Fellows in lovely Seattle.
+I even used these skills to build this site from scratch using Grunt, Sass, and a sprinkling of JS.

 Are you a company that is building meaningful products that will help contribute to making my science fiction dreams come true?
-Good news!
-I am looking for new career opportunities in a UX/UI role.
+Hit me up!
 I am also available for limited freelance work.
 EMAIL ME.